Acupressure Points for Anxiety Relief – Home Remedies for Anxiety

 3. Alternatively, you can take a long, slow breath through your nose and hold it for a count of three.
 Now, exhale slowly through the lips.

 4. Lastly, you can sit comfortably, take a deep breath, and exhale while saying relax.
-Close your eyes and take ten easy breaths as you count them down.
+Please close your eyes and take ten easy breaths as you count them.
 Now, while breathing, pay attention to where the most tension is in your body.
 As you count back, think about the tension, start loosening away from it, and once you reach one, open your eyes.

 Apply these skills in your daily living and try to change your negative thoughts with your breathing.
 Secondly, concentrate on helping lessen the concerns, as it will help you in an anxiety attack.